Lori Harvey Gives Us Style Goals In Velvet At The 2023 Cannes Film Festival

 Check it out below.

-“Everything!!” wrote one of Lori’s followers underneath the post while another wrote, “Yeeesssss Lori, you did that Hun-ti!”
+“Everything!!” wrote one of Harvey’s followers underneath the post while another wrote, “Yeeesssss Lori, you did that Hun-ti!”
 And indeed she did!

-Beauties, what do you think about Lori’s latest designer look?
+Beauties, what do you think about Lori Harvey’s latest designer look?
 Did she nail it?

 DON’T MISS…